mauricioklein/mauricioklein.github.io/_posts/2015-10-05-ruby-is-not-only-rails.md

 > Ruby has became just...
 Rails.

-Some people have forgotten (or maybe didn't realized) that Rails is nothing more than a joint of Ruby gems working harmoniously.
+Some people have forgotten (or maybe didn't realised) that Rails is nothing more than a joint of Ruby gems working harmoniously.
 The same easiness and productivity that drove Rails to its popularity is the one who's Rails foundations, which is Ruby.
 And this is horrible, because now, every problem, even the small ones, are great candidates do be implemented in Rails.

 > _**Need to create a complete webapp, with bunch of models, controllers, validations, and a complex business logic?**_